National Highway 39 (India): Route conditions

-NH39 is sadly one of the worst highways in India as per route conditions.
-The highway is 4 laned between Jhansi-Khajuraho, Satna-Rewa, Sidhi-Tenduha, Garhwa-Kundi & Kuru, Lohardaga-Ranchi stretches covering just 370 km of distance.
-Rest 499 km is 2 laned & has serious bad road conditions.
+NH39 is one of the worst highways in India as per route conditions.
+The highway is 4 laned between Jhansi-Khajuraho, Satna-Rewa, Sidhi-Tenduha, Garhwa-Kundi and Kuru, Lohardaga-Ranchi stretches covering just 370 km of distance.
+Rest 499 km is 2-laned and has serious bad road conditions.
 NHAI is working to make 192 km more stretch into 4 lane by 2026.